House Renovation Costs When Buying

 Assessing the renovation potential

-This bit can be a little tricky.
+When you are assessing whether the property you are considering buying offers good renovation potential, this can be tricky.
 Your instinct may be to bring in an architect or professional designer but you don’t want to get ahead of yourself.
 Paying those fees at the research stage will get expensive.
 So, it is down to you to make an initial assessment of the property’s renovation potential.

 First of all, consider the basic work you would need to do to bring the property up to the standard you want.
 How many extra bedrooms and bathrooms would you want to add?
 Is the kitchen big enough?
 If you add bedrooms will there be enough living space to balance the house?